Improving ADID’s

 Signals

-Information Kiosk
+Information Desk

-Redesigned to be approachable and practical, the new information kiosk features a modern layout, expanded storage, and improved visibility.
+Redesigned to be approachable and practical, the new information desk features a modern layout, expanded storage, and improved visibility.
 Built with both staff and visitors in mind, the structure adheres to accessibility guidelines and height standards, ensuring ease of use for all.
 This design brings clarity, comfort, and inclusivity to the heart of downtown wayfinding.

 Bringing It To Life!